jbcodeforce/jbcodeforce.github.io/docs/architecture/system-design.md

 | DELETE | short URL, user id return status |
 | GET | short URL, redirect to long URL |

 ![](./images/short-url-comps.png)

-To redirect the HTTP response status can be 301 or 302.
-301 is a permant redirect, so intermediate components will keep the mapping.
-But if you want to keep analytics on your web site traffic you want to know how many redirects are done per day, so 302 is a better choice.
+To redirect the HTTP response status may be 301 or 302.
+301 is a permanent redirect, so intermediate components will keep the mapping.
+But if you want to keep analytics (search engine) on your web site traffic you want to know how many redirects are done per day, so 302 is a better choice.
 This is a temporary redirect.

 ### A restaurant system like OpenTable

 A a customer / diner I want to

-* specify my number member for the dining party
+* specify the number of members for the dining party
-* select a time slot and a specify a location
+* select a time slot and specify a location
 * select a restaurant by name
 * select a type of food
 * book the table for the selected timeslot, by specifying phone number and email address.
-* specify how to be contacted when closer to the time
+* specify how to be contacted when closer to the time (sms)
-* register as a recurring user
+* register as a recurring user to get royalty points

-Other customer of this application will be restaurant owners, who want to see their booking, but also get more information about the customers, the forecast, and the number of search not leading to their restaurant. may be expose their menu.
+Other customer of this application will be restaurant owners, who want to see their booking, but also get more information about the customers, the forecast, and the number of search not leading to their restaurant.
+May be expose their menu.
+Get statistic on customer navigation into menu items.

 NFR: thousands of restaurants, millions of users.